-Since this Security Target claims strict conformance to the Eurosmart - Security IC PlatformProtection Profile with Augmentation Packages (BSI-CC-PP-0084-2014), the assets defined in section 3.1 of the Protection Profile are applied and the assets regarding threats are clarified in this Security Target.

-- 90 The assets (related to standard functionality) to be protected are - the user data of the Composite TOE, - - the Security IC Embedded Software, stored and in operation, - - the security services provided by the TOE for the Security IC Embedded Software. - The user (consumer) of the TOE places value upon the assets related to high-level security concerns: - SC1 integrity of user data of the Composite TOE, - SC2 confidentiality of user data of the Composite TOE being stored in the TOE's protected memory areas, - SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software. - Note the Security IC Embedded Software is user data and shall be protected while being executed/processed and while being stored in the TOE's protected memories. - According to this Protection Profile there is the following high-level security concern related to security service: - SC4 deficiency of random numbers. - To be able to protect these assets (SC1 to SC4) the TOE shall self-protect its TSF.
-Critical information about the TSF shall be protected by the development environment and the operational environment.
-Critical information may include: - logical design data, physical design data, IC Dedicated Software, and configuration data. - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks. - 95 Such information and the ability to perform manipulations assist in threatening the above assets. - The information and material produced and/or processed by the TOE Manufacturer in the TOE development and production environment (Phases 2 up to TOE Delivery) can be grouped as follows: - logical design data, - physical design data, - IC Dedicated Software, Initialisation Data and Pre-personalisation Data, - Security IC Embedded Software, provided by the Security IC Embedded Software developer and implemented by the IC manufacturer, - specific development aids, - test and characterisation related data, - material for software development support, and - photomasks and products in any form as long as they are generated, stored, or processed by the TOE Manufacturer.
+- The assets (related to standard functionality) to be protected are - the User Data, - the Security IC Embedded Software, stored and in operation - the security services provided by the TOE for the Security IC Embedded Software. - The user (consumer) of the TOE places value upon the assets related to high-level security concerns:

+SC1 integrity of User Data and of the Security IC Embedded Software (while being executed/processed and while being stored in the TOE's memories),

+SC2 confidentiality of User Data and of the Security IC Embedded Software (while being processed and while being stored in the TOE's memories)

+SC3 correct operation of the security services provided by the TOE for the Security IC Embedded Software.

+According to the Protection Profile there is the following high-level security concern related to security service:

+SC4 deficiency of random numbers.

+- To be able to protect these assets the TOE shall protect its security functionality.
+Therefore critical information about the TOE shall be protected.
+Critical information includes: - logical design data, physical design data, IC Dedicated Software, and configuration data. - Initialisation Data and Pre-personalisation Data, specific development aids, test and characterisation related data, material for software development support, and photomasks.

+Such information and the ability to perform manipulations assist in threatening the above assets.

+- The information and material produced and/or processed by the TOE manufacturer in the TOE development and production environment (Phases 2 up to TOE delivery) can be grouped as follows:

+- logical design data,

+- physical design data,

+- IC Dedicated Software, Security IC Embedded Software, Initialisation Data and prepersonalisation Data,

+- specific development aids,

+- test and characterisation related data,

+- material for software development support, and

+- photomasks and products in any form

+as long as they are generated, stored, or processed by the TOE manufacturer.

-97 Application note:
+94 Application note: